Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley The Odlum Brown Fort Langley Jazz and Arts Festival

 The community of Fort Langley itself is located on the Fraser River in the northern part of the Township of Langley on the opposite side of the river from Maple Ridge.

-The first event that happened in 2023 was the Big Band Swing Dance.
-It took place on May 12th, so a couple of months before the actual festival begins.
+The first event of 2024 was the Tribute to Motown and More at the Community Hall.
+It happened on May 3rd, so a couple of months before the actual festival.
 It’s an early fundraiser that helps support the rest of the festival in the summer.
+Details about this in 2025 are to be confirmed.

 Fort Langley Jazz with Christine Jensen

-This past year the Big Band Concert & Swing Dance happened at the Fort Langley Community Hall on Friday, May 12th.
-The event ran from 7:00 pm to 11:00 pm and featured a silent auction and live music by The Dal Richards Orchestra.
+In 2024 the Tribute to Motown and More event happened at the Fort Langley Community Hall on Friday, May 3rd.
+The event ran from 8:00 pm to 11:00 pm and featured a silent auction and live music by Big City Soul.
 All proceeds from the auction helped support the festival.
+Admission to the event cost about $35 per person.

-For more information about the dance, visit the Odlum Brown Fort Langley Jazz Festival website.
+For more information, visit the Fort Langley Jazz Festival website.

 Cool Blues Show

-Admission to each night of the Cool Blues Show cost $65 for adults (ages 19+) and $30 for youth.
-Kids ages 12 and under were admitted for free when attending with a paying adult.
-Weekend passes cost $100 until April 30th, and then rose to $120 thereafter.
+Early bird admission to the Cool Blues Show starts at $55 for adults (ages 19+) and $33 for youth.
+Kids ages 11 and under enter for free when attending with a paying adult.

-For more details see the official 2023 Cool Blues Show page.
+For more details, see the official Cool Blues Show page.

 Click Fort Langley Jazz for the festival’s official website.